ptc-rkollau/KIX/README.md

    of main thread availability.

-   By Using KIX Events you can loosly couple you application components, which provides an ease of scalability and adjustability.
+   By Using KIX Events you can loosly couple you application components, which provides an ease of scalability and adjustability.<br /><br />

 **LOADING SUPPORT**
    - Loads File as string